CircleCI-Public/circleci-demo-aws-ecs-ecr/README.md

 ---

-## Deploy to AWS ECS from ECR via CircleCI 2.0 (Example Project)
+## Deploy to AWS ECS from ECR via CircleCI 2.0 using Orbs (Example Project)
-This project is an update of the https://github.com/circleci/go-ecs-ecr project to deploy to AWS ECS from ECR on CircleCI 2.0.
-This project builds and deploys a "Hello World" Go webapp.
-It provides an example of how to build and test a Dockerized web application on [CircleCI](https://circleci.com), push the Docker image to an Amazon Elastic Container Registry (ECR), and then deploy to Amazon Elastic Container Service (ECS) using AWS Fargate.
+This project branch provides an example of how to use orbs to conveniently build a Docker image on [CircleCI](https://circleci.com), push the Docker image to an Amazon Elastic Container Registry (ECR), and then deploy to Amazon Elastic Container Service (ECS) using AWS Fargate.

 ## Prerequisites
 ### Set up required AWS resources